bebrochka1/contact-manager-app-backend/README.md

-# To run in properly update provide your connection string to SQL Server and write in CLI:
+# To run in properly update your appsettings.json by providing new connection string to SQL Server and write in CLI:
 ### `dotnet ef update database`
 ### `dotnet run`